r-multiverse/help/README.md

 # For R-Universers

-> Build within your organization, share with the Community
+> Develop within your organization, release to the Community

 Share package releases directly with the wider community you are connected to.
 Contributing a package to R-releases allows the seamless co-existence of the development version within your organization Universe.
 Requiring no change to your existing configuration or workflow - have the best of both worlds.